LSC Faculty/Staff Directory

 Course Number: 1560

-Respiratory Therapy Refresher Clinical I This course will provide the student an opportunity to integrate and practice first year respiratory therapy theory and laboratory applications in a clinical environment.
-This course is intended for students who have stopped out of the RT program after having completed one semester or more of clinical courses.
-Before the student reenters the clinical courses on the RT planner, they need to review and practice clinical procedures.
-(Prerequisites: Completion of one or more RT clinical courses and current CPR certification) (0 hrs lec/2 hrs lab/0 hrs OJT)
+Respiratory Therapy Clinical I This course will provide the student an opportunity to integrate and practice respiratory therapy theory and laboratory applications in a clinical environment.
+(Prerequisites: College-level reading, writing, and math and completion of all Semester I courses on the RT planner or instructor's consent) (0 hrs lec/8 hrs lab/0 hrs OJT)

 Subject: RESP